Day 1

 François Guérard

-Researcher in Medicinal Chemistry, Nuclear Chemistry and Radiochemistry, Nuclear Onclogy group, CRCI2NA
+Researcher in Medicinal Chemistry, Nuclear Chemistry and Radiochemistry, Nuclear Oncology group, CRCI2NA

 Lecture #3